Overnight Energy: EPA to reconsider Trump decision not to tighten soot standards | Interior proposes withdrawal of Trump rule that would allow drillers to pay less | EPA reverses Trump guidance it said weakened &#039;forever chemicals&#039; regula

-Category: Environment Hits: 4HAPPY THURSDAY!
+Category: Environment Hits: 5HAPPY THURSDAY!
 Welcome to Overnight Energy, your source for the day’s energy and environment news.
 Please send tips and comments to Rachel Frazin at This email address is being protected from spambots.
 You need JavaScript enabled to view it. .
 Follow her on Twitter: @RachelFrazin.
 Reach Zack Budryk at This email address is being protected from spambots.
 You need JavaScript enabled to view it. ...

 Read more https://thehill.com/policy/energy-environment/overnights/557921-overnight-energy-epa-to-reconsider-trump-decision-not-to